Jekyll Island Club Hotel —

 Unknown male entity who was a bell hop in the 1920s is still at work on the second floor of the main building.

-A filled out, real looking apparition of a male bell hop, dressed in a 1920 Jekyll Island Club cap and suit uniform has been known to knock on the doors of newly married couples on their honeymoon, and offers the groom a newly pressed suit before vanishing into thin air.
+The apparition of a male bell hop, dressed in a 1920 Jekyll Island Club cap and suit uniform has been known to knock on the doors of newly married couples on their honeymoon, and offers the groom a newly pressed suit before vanishing into thin air.
 Now that's job dedication!

 These well-mannered entities still enjoy this piece of heaven that they retreated to when alive.